 We Include a Call to Action

 If you intend to embed the video on your website, a good CTA would be to put a coupon code for an exclusive discount on your product or service.
 We tell your viewers to mention the code in your store or when checking out on your website.
-This is a great way to generate interest, spread the conversation about your brand and makes it easy to track the impact your videos have on sales.
+This is a great way to generate interest, spread the conversation about your brand, and make it easy to track your videos’ impact on sales.

 Which Video Sharing Websites Should You Upload To?

 Unsurprisingly, YouTube is at the summit of all video sites.
 More than one billion people have uploaded videos at an estimated rate of 500 hours every minute.
-CMI (Content Marketing Institute) tells is that 82% of all B2C marketers surveyed use YouTube for social media but only 53% think it’s an effective platform.
-Among B2B marketers, 74% use YouTube for social media and only 51% feel it’s effective.
+CMI (Content Marketing Institute) tells us that 82% of all B2C marketers surveyed use YouTube for social media, but only 53% think it’s an effective platform.
+Among B2B marketers, 74% use YouTube for social media, and only 51% feel effective.

-Generally, most people don’t go to YouTube to search for a product or service, they search on Google.
-If your videos are ranking at the top of search results along with your actual website, people may tend to click on your website more often than your video because there’s a lot more information available on your website and that’s where they can buy from.
+Generally, most people don’t go to YouTube to search for a product or service.
+They search on Google.
+Suppose your videos are ranking at the top of search results along with your actual website.
+In that case, people may tend to click on your website more often than your video because there’s a lot more information available on your website, and that’s where they can buy from.
 If they’re on YouTube, do a search and come across your video, they may watch it and then click on the link to your website for more info/purchase.

-If you have a Facebook account, no doubt you’ve seen several videos appearing in your feed on a daily basis.
-Some of these are shares by friends and others are advertisements targeting the demographic you fall into based on your profile.
-It’s arguably the largest video platform behind YouTube but current trends show it may actually overtake this giant in coming years.
-The combined total of video views per day in around eight billion.
+If you have a Facebook account, no doubt you’ve seen several videos appearing in your feed daily.
+Some of these are shared by friends, and others are advertisements targeting the demographic you fall into based on your profile.
+It’s arguably the most comprehensive video platform behind YouTube, but current trends show it may overtake this giant in coming years.
+The combined total of video views per day is around eight billion.

 Uploading your video to Facebook through an ad campaign or to your timeline is an excellent way to generate interest in your product or service, create awareness of your brand and convert viewers with your CTA.

-This is a great platform for posting longer films, content with episodes and quality creative films.
-There are three yearly subscription fee options to get the storage needed to post the video content you would need for conversion as well as analytics.
-The player has a classier look so gives a more professional impression for embedded videos on your site.
+This is an excellent platform for posting longer films, content with episodes, and quality creative films.
+There are three yearly subscription fee options to get the storage needed to post the video content you need for conversion and analytics.
+The player has a classier look, giving a more professional impression for embedded videos on your site.

-This platformdoesn’t seem to really cater to marketing your products of services but does have powerful analytics if you’re a video creator.
-One of things I don’t like about platform is that nearly all videos I started viewing, even if they were only 30 seconds long, had an up to 52 second video advertisement play before the real content that I couldn’t skip through.
+This platform doesn’t seem to cater to marketing your products or services but does have powerful analytics if you’re a video creator.
+I’m not too fond of the platform because nearly all videos I started viewing, even if they were only 30 seconds long, had an up to 52-second video advertisement play before the real content that I couldn’t skip through.
 I ended up clicking out of those videos in frustration.
 If we were allowed to skip these ads, I would be more inclined to use this platform.
 I also found the videos take much longer to load than other platforms.
-For these reasons, I don’t recommend this platform for any uses.
+For these reasons, I don’t recommend this platform for any use.

 This is the Twitter-owned video platform with a six-second maximum length for your videos.
-As mentioned earlier, if you do it right you can make a big impact in a little time.
-While this enables users to easily consume content, there’s no way to directly monetize your content as other platforms can.
-It’s great for beginning conversations though.
+As mentioned earlier, if you do it right, you can make a significant impact in a little time.
+While this enables users to consume content quickly, there’s no way to monetize your content as other platforms can directly.
+It’s great for beginning conversations, though.
 In 2015, Vine was streaming 1.5 billion loops a day.

-Instagram is owned by Facebook and, since 2012, has introduced video.
-There are over 400 million users and it integrates well with Facebook, so if you advertise on Facebook, your ads can appear on Instagram as well giving you a huge boost in coverage among this user base.
+Facebook owns Instagram and, since 2012, has introduced video.
+There are over 400 million users.
+It integrates well with Facebook, so if you advertise on Facebook, your ads can appear on Instagram and give you a considerable boost in coverage among this user base.

-This platform is good for up-to-the-minute updates or other timely information, and because your pictures or videos disappear after the maximum 10 seconds, they give the user a need to act immediately on what they’re viewing.
+This platform is right for up-to-the-minute updates or other timely information.
+Because your pictures or videos disappear after a maximum of 10 seconds, they give the user a need to act immediately on what they’re viewing.

-According to Nielsen Media Impact, Snapchat reaches 41% of all 18 to 34 year olds nationally each day compared to only 6% with regular TV.
+According to Nielsen Media Impact, Snapchat reaches 41% of all 18 to 34-year-olds nationally compared to only 6% with regular TV.
 And, over 100 million people use this platform daily.
 Instead of creating memories with your friends, you’re engaging in conversations.

-With the introduction of “Stories”, you can now create a series of “Snaps” that play in chronological order and expire after 24 hours.
+With the introduction of “Stories,” you can now create a series of “Snaps” that play in chronological order and expire after 24 hours.
 There’s also “Snap Ads” that allow users to view your video then interact directly with your mobile website.
-This has resulted in five-times more click through rate over other social media platforms.
-These stats make Snapchat a great platform for advertising your products within the demographics mentioned.
-Overall, this is a great platform for brands to express themselves – in 10 seconds or less.
+This has resulted in a five-times more click-through rate over other social media platforms.
+These stats make Snapchat an excellent platform for advertising your products within the demographics mentioned.
+Overall, this is an ideal platform for brands to express themselves – in 10 seconds or less.